reselbob/simple-xml-rpc/readme.md

 # Simple-XML-RPCS
-A project the demonstrates the fundamentals for developing and useing a xml-rpc server and client.
+A project the demonstrates the fundamentals for developing and using an xml-rpc server and client.

 ## Running the project on Katacoda